Wind-WindKids/winding/samples/sophieandwind/making.md

 That search was attacked by a critic model (generating snarky, tweet-style criticism), and then judged by a literal critic model that assigned scores.
 The top five stories in the priority queue were kept and evolved, over and over, for roughly a hundred generations.

+In this world, natural selection had indeed happened.

 The result was… mediocrity minus realism plus a gardener character.
 (For some reason Sophie in that draft didn’t see the gardener as creepy — though to anyone, he clearly was.)

 That annoyed me.
 I've added realism with a TikTok trick, removed the creep.
 To see if I could beat the score.
 But I couldn’t — not with that judge.
 So I tried a better judge, Claude.